galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > <question-title></question-title>
 >
-> What is the difference between the isoform ENST00000356080.4 (specific to EWS-FLI1) and the other?
+> What is the difference between the isoform ENST00000356080.4 (specific to EWS-FLI1) and the other two?
 >
 > > <solution-title></solution-title>
 > >